practicalli/blog-cryogen/content/md/posts/make-clojure-tasks-simple-and-consistent.md

 * `lint` run lint tools to check code quality  - e.g [MegaLinter](https://oxsecurity.github.io/megalinter/) which provides a wide range of tools
 * `format-check` report format and style issues for a specific programming language
 * `format-fix` update source code files if there are format and style issues for a specific programming language
-* `pre-commit-check` run unit tests and code quality targets before considering a Git commit
+* `pre-commit` run unit tests and code quality targets before considering a Git commit
 * `repl` run an interactive run-time environment for the programming language
 * `test-unit` run all unit tests
 * `test-ci` test running in CI build (optionally focus on integration testing)
 * `clean` remove files created by any of the commands from other targets (i.e. ensure a clean build each time)

+[practicalli/dotfiles/Makefile](https://github.com/practicalli/dotfiles/blob/main/Makefile) also defines docker targets to build and compose images locally, inspect images and prune containers and images.

 ## Target dependencies